 My mom used to tell me I expect too much from people.
 I probably could have done more homework before coming and not relied on others.
 The trail notes overwhelm me and I have tried to stay ahead by just a few days, but this trail is young and more a suggested route than path.
 So many decisions have to be made every day.

 I pass a shearing operation.
-American hits cranked – of course – as four strong guys in ‘wife-beaters’ work on the sheep; smelly, messy, but they move in a kind of choreographed dance – the shearer leading and the sheep docile followers.
+American hits cranked – of course – as four strong guys in ‘wife-beaters’ work on the sheep; smelly, messy, but they move in a kind of choreographed dance – the shearer leading and the sheep docile following.
 The next shed down the road plays Thin Lizzie.